DG1001/QRScannerJFS/server/README_DATABASE.md

    chmod 600 .dbconfig
    ```

-### 3. Table Structure
+## Table Creation (Automatic)

-The table will be automatically created by the PHP script, but here's the structure:
+**No manual table creation needed!** The table will be automatically created on the first API call using the `CREATE TABLE IF NOT EXISTS` statement.

+Here's the table structure that will be created:

 ```sql
 CREATE TABLE registered_ids (